HeroHarmony/Choppy-Audio-Detector/README.md

     TWITCH_BOT_USERNAME = "HeroBot"
     TWITCH_OAUTH_TOKEN = "oauth:your_token_here"
     ```
-   Replace the placeholders with your actual Twitch channel name, bot username, and OAuth token.
+   Replace the placeholders with your actual Twitch channel name, bot username, and the bot's OAuth token.
 You can generate an OAuth token from [Twitch Token Generator](https://twitchtokengenerator.com/).
 You want to use the client ID to formulate the OAuth token.

+4. **Run the Script**:
+    Open a terminal and navigate the script directory.
-4. **Run the Script**: You can run the script using the following command:
+    Run the script using the following command:
    ```bash
    python live_analysis.py
    ```
    Follow the terminal prompts to enable Twitch alerts and select your audio input device.

+   Skip the interactive prompts by using command line arguments.
+[See Advanced Usage section below for details.](#advanced-usage)
 5. **That's it!** The script should now be running and monitoring your audio input for glitches.

 # Audio Input Device